Boston woman a millionaire -- briefly -- after bank mix-up

 “Being a millionaire really was a dream come true for 10 minutes,” she told the newspaper.

-The consultant told Fleming the money intended for another woman with the same name who resided in Florida.
+The consultant told Fleming the money was intended for another woman with the same name who resided in Florida.
 The woman tweeted about the mix-up, saying a banker had made a “HUGE mistake.”

 Fleming added in a separate tweet, “Please make sure that in my obituary I am referred to as ‘One-time millionaire Ellen Fleming.’”